prajwal-221/AWS_Unused_Resources/README.md

 - Ensure you have Access Analyzer enabled in at least one region for IAM role analysis.
 - The script requires permissions to list IAM roles, policies, security groups, and Access Analyzer findings.
 - For large AWS accounts, the scan may take several minutes.

-## License
-This project is provided as-is for internal use.
-Please review and adapt for your organization's security and compliance requirements.